biplabbose/StateTransition/README.md

 ## State Transition Model

 The dynamics of cell state transition can be estimated through continuous monitoring of cells using live-cell imaging.
 This experimental setup is costly and time-consuming.
 On the other hand, collecting cell population data at discrete time-points is much easier and cheaper.
 Using computational tools, we can decipher the dynamics of state transition from these data.
-Our model estimates the fraction of cells moving from one state to other state from discrete-time population aggregate data.
+Our model estimates the fraction of cells moving from one state to another state from discrete-time population aggregate data.

 The model performs piece-wise data fitting (i.e.) the unknown parameters are estimated for each time interval (t, t+&#916;t).
 Our model considers the transition of cells from one state to another state, cell division, and cell death in the estimation of state transition trajectories.
 Cell death is considered as a separate cell state, and the transition from dead cell state to other states is considered zero.
 Cell division is estimated from the model.

 The estimation strategy involves two steps.
 First, we estimate the fraction of dividing cells in each state.
-Using this data, we estimate the fraction of cells moving from one state to other state.
+Using this data, we estimate the fraction of cells moving from one state to another state.

 #### 1. Estimation of fractional cell division parameters:

-Fraction of diving cells in each state are estimated for each time interval.
+The fraction of diving cells in each state is estimated for each time interval.
 The unknown parameters are estimated by [linear least square method](https://in.mathworks.com/help/optim/ug/lsqlin.html).

 #### 2. Estimation of fractional state transition parameters:

-Fractional flow of cells from one state to other state are estimated for each time interval.
-To avoid overfiting of data, we used two objective functions in the parameter estimation.
-Objective function 1, minimises the sum of square error between the observed data and the estimated data.
-Objective function 2, minimises the difference between L1-norm of fractional state transition parameters of two consecutive time interval.
-Using these two objective functions, we estimate the unknown parameters simultaeneoulsy for all time intervals.
+The fractional flow of cells from one state to another state is estimated for each time interval.
+To avoid overfitting of data, we used two objective functions in the parameter estimation.
+Objective function 1, minimizes the sum of square error between the observed data and the estimated data.
+Objective function 2, minimizes the difference between L1-norm of fractional state transition parameters of two consecutive time intervals.
+Using these two objective functions, we estimate the unknown parameters simultaneously for all time intervals.
 We implemented this optimization strategy using [multiobjective genetic algorithm](https://in.mathworks.com/help/gads/gamultiobj.html).
-The entire optimization process is repeated mutiple times to avoid local minima.
+The entire optimization process is repeated multiple times to avoid local minima.
 Each run of the optimization is independent of the other.
-Therefore, this part of the model is executed in parallel using [parallel processing](https://in.mathworks.com/help/matlab/ref/parfor.html) in MATLAB.
+Therefore, this part of the model is executed in parallel using [parallel processing](https://in.mathworks.com/help/Matlab/ref/parfor.html) in MATLAB.

 The complete model is developed in MATLAB and is easy to implement.
 This model is implemented in the study, [Morphological State Transition Dynamics in EGF-Induced Epithelial to Mesenchymal Transition](https://www.mdpi.com/2077-0383/8/7/911/htm).
 The detailed information about the model and the mathematical equations are available in the [supplementary material](https://www.mdpi.com/2077-0383/8/7/911#supplementary) of the [article](https://www.mdpi.com/2077-0383/8/7/911).